 It progresses slowly and we notice changes in bone levels over 5-10 year periods.

-Bone loss is a response to inflammation caused by bacterial endotoxins and therefore periodontitis is classified as an infectious disease.
+Bone loss is a response to inflammation caused by bacterial endotoxins and therefore periodontitis is classified as an inflammatory disease.

 What does treatment look like?